-From your nice warm bed
+From your nice, warm bed

-Just remember what your old pal said
+Just remember what your old pal said,

-Boy, you’ve got a friend in me
+Boy, you’ve got a friend in me.

-2. If you want to be your child’s friend, that desire is coming from you, not them
+2. If you want to be your child’s friend, that desire is coming from you, not them.

 Leadership matters.
 If a parent cannot act because they are constrained by a need to remain friends with their children, they hamper and distort their efforts.

-If you want to be your child’s friend, keep in mind what adult relationships are really made of
+If you want to be your child’s friend, keep in mind what adult relationships are really made of.

 Let’s remember that friendship is often defined by mutual understanding and compassion.
-Whereas a parent can certainly be sympathetic about a situation to a child, that sympathy and compassion offered is built on experience.
-An experience of similar situations over the years aid in the interpretation and potential solution for the problem.
-The question is, how can a child reciprocate?
+While a parent can be sympathetic to a child’s situation, the sympathy and compassion offered are based on experience.
+An experience with similar situations over the years helps in the interpretation and potential solution of the problem.
+The question is, “How can a child reciprocate?”
 How can a child be expected to help a parent deal with the stress of the gas bill?
 Mortgage problems?
-A marriage break up?
+A marriage breakup?
 A car breakdown?
-The simple answer is they can’t.
+The simple answer is that they can’t.

-If you want to be your child’s friend, you will eventually but it takes time
+If you want to be your child’s friend, you will eventually but it takes time.

-Parents need to realize that by believing in the possibility for a truly reciprocal friendship early on with their child, they deny that child the very building blocks necessary to provide that friendship later on.
+Parents need to realize that by believing in the possibility of a truly reciprocal friendship early on with their child, they deny that child the very building blocks necessary to provide that friendship later on.

 For Annie’s individual parenting help visit her services page.